2026 Hit List: The Best Restaurants In Melbourne CBD

 Vue de Monde is one of the most iconic classical fine-dining restaurants that Melbourne has.
 Its legacy as a catalyst for the city's culinary boom has been well documented and its creator Shannon Bennett has risen to a supreme figure in Melbourne's hospitality community.

-After a recent transformation, the menu at one of the best restaurnats Melbourne CBD has on offer is sleek and refined, with simplistic yet rich pairings with some of the city's best fine dining, paired with carefully selected wines by the team's sommeliers it's an experience as much as it is a meal.
+The menu is sleek and refined, with simplistic yet rich pairings with some of the city's best fine dining, paired with carefully selected wines by the team's sommeliers it's an experience as much as it is a meal.
 It certainly won't be cheap, but it's one you'll remember forever.

 You might also like: